 It depends on what you’re trying to accomplish, basically.
-If it’s wide coverage of an area, it may not need as much thinning as paint being used for fine lines or detailing.
+If it is wide coverage of an area, the paint may not need as much thinning as paint being used for fine lines or detailing.
 If it needs to be slightly translucent, it may require a lot more thinning.
 (Skim milk!)

 It’s hard even say a good percentage.
 The best I can tell you, from my own painting, which is mostly Tamiya acrylics, is to start at about 50/50 paint and thinner.
 And then adjust from there.
 How do you know how much to adjust?
 Well my friend, that simply requires…

 This is the one that you just can’t get around.
 You might be able to get by with some odd air pressure settings, or some thinning that is not quite up to snuff.
 But if you want to airbrush well– it takes practice.
 A lot of folks recommend practicing on cardboard, plastic milk jugs and other material like that.
 And that does have its place.